Murcul/humans-of-gitstart/docs/open-positions/1-designer.md

 ## Who We're Looking For

 We're a deeply technical company where pretty much everyone on the team has a technical background, and we're looking for someone who can match our pace and passion for software.

+We care about your ability more than experience, but we expect you to have a few years of experience solo or in a similar role.

 - You have a strong technical background and are comfortable working with engineers.
 - You have frontend programming skills and can code some of your designs.
 - You're excited about projects like developing a code review tool or dreaming up a new CLI or IDE.
 - You understand and care about browser performance, accessibility, and usability.